 Your online presence is really important to your business – were you able to fully deliver your digital marketing before you had an apprentice?

 We were struggling prior to joining the apprenticeship programme, with both manpower and skills.
 We had one member of staff who was responsible for all marketing, and we had to outsource graphic design work to external contractors.
 While outsourcing was cost-effective, it slowed down our processes, especially when we required edits to be made to any creatives.
 We had several big projects running simultaneously and the resources just weren’t there.
 We decided to adopt the apprenticeship programme to both relieve the pressure on our marketing person, and to reduce our reliance on outside help.
-Working Knowledge supported us to recruit an apprentice and here we are now, with Alice, our Watertight Marketing Apprentice.
+Working Knowledge supported us to recruit an apprentice and here we are now with Alice!

-What’s particularly good about the Watertight Marketing Apprenticeship programme?
+What’s particularly good about the Working Knowledge Digital Marketing Academy?

 I think that the scheme itself is really well put together.
 We were told we were on the pilot scheme, but honestly, it was very difficult to tell that this hadn’t been done many times before as the format worked so well.
 Alice is supported by her tutor and she enjoys her day out per month at the group Masterclass session.
 The structure of the training is sound and seems to be designed in a way that is easy to understand.